Trump hails virus treatment, says he’s ready to do rallies

 WASHINGTON (AP) — President Donald Trump said Thursday that he is ready to hold campaign rallies and he credited an experimental drug treatment with helping his recovery from COVID-19, although there is no way for the president or his doctors to know whether the drug had any effect.

 “I’m feeling good.
 Really good.
-I think perfect,” Trump said during a telephone interview with Fox Business, his first since he tested positive.
+I think perfect,” Trump said during a telephone interview with Fox Business Channel, his first since he tested positive.

 “I think I’m better to the point where I’d love to do a rally tonight,” Trump said adding that he no longer thinks he’s “contagious at all.”